Auckland is defined by its three large harbours – the Hauraki Gulf, the Kaipara and Manukau harbours.

 Watercare's asset management plan

 Watercare's asset management plan (PDF 3.95MB) details how it will upgrade the water and wastewater infrastructure to improve environmental impacts and to keep up with forecast population growth and urban spread.
-Auckland Council management of stormwater infrastructure is detailed in its
+Auckland Council management of stormwater infrastructure is detailed in the Stormwater Asset Management Plan Summary (PDF 5.8MB).

 Water sensitive design